 Jasmina has a background in linguistics, semiotics and Postcolonial Francophone theory.
 She began writing poetry after she completed her PhD.
 Her poetry has been published in literary journals and magazines in the UK, Canada and Croatia.
 In 2017 she created the collaborative multilingual poetry project “Unbound”.
 The project received funding from the Language Acts and Worldmaking AHRC-funded project Small grant programme in 2018 & 2019.
 In 2019 and 2020 Jasmina (co-)directed three multilingual poetry performances and recitals in London and Zagreb.
 During that time, she collaborated with poets, musicians, composers, sound artists, computer scientists, sound engineers, theatre directors, and arts and humanities scholars and specialists.

 Jasmina's most recent multilingual writing strategy involves an exploration of the "micro-level" of the text; the discovery of inter-language connections through the visual sense and sonic qualities of language, and the interplay and the interweaving of the three languages she speaks.
 One of the recurring poetic devices that Jasmina explores in her multilingual poetry writing are gaps, white spaces and silences.
 What happens in the in-between space of language?
 How do the different languages she speaks relate to each other?
 How does she relate to each of these languages emotionally?
 And what is the relationship between her language(s) and the body?
-Jasmina's poetic investigation includes not only English, French and Croatian; she is inhabited by a forth language - Arabic - that she calls the “shadow language” (a term used by Pina Antiucci to describe Amelia Rosselli's poetry).
+Jasmina's poetic investigation includes not only English, French and Croatian; she has a forth language - Arabic - that she calls the “shadow language” (a term used by Pina Antiucci to describe Amelia Rosselli's poetry).
 As Jasmina writes in her essay "Unbound Lines: Writing in the Space of the Multilingual", Arabic is the language that she spoke with her Algerian grand-mother when she was little during her first five summers in Algeria and that she has later forgotten; it is the language of loss and of fragmented identity.
-Yet, the sounds of the Arabic language, the colours of Algeria and the olfactory experiences associated with it have remained very much alive; they are "tattooed on the back of her memory".
+Yet, the sounds of the Arabic language, the colours of Algeria and the olfactory experiences associated with it have remain very much alive.